SF-WDI-LABS/debug-drills/README.md

 node debug script.js
 ```

 You don't have a GUI in the Terminal, so you'll have to enter debugger text commands.
-A full list of commands and more information on how to use `debugger` with Node.js is avaiable in the <a href="https://nodejs.org/api/debugger.html" target="_blank">Node.js debugger documentation</a>.
+A full list of commands and more information on how to use `debugger` with Node.js is avaiable in the <a href="https://nodejs.org/api/debugger.html">Node.js debugger documentation</a>.

 ## Using Conditional Breakpoints in Chrome Dev Tools

 Chrome dev tools also lets you set "conditional breakpoints" that pause whenever some trigger occurs, like "pause whenever a click event fires" or "pause whenever a request is made".
 You set these through the Sources tab, in the breakpoint dropdowns.
-More details (and images!) are available in Google's <a href="https://developers.google.com/web/tools/javascript/breakpoints/add-breakpoints?hl=en#create-conditional-breakpoints" target="_blank">how to add breakpoints</a>.
+More details (and images!) are available in Google's <a href="https://developers.google.com/web/tools/javascript/breakpoints/add-breakpoints?hl=en#create-conditional-breakpoints">how to add breakpoints</a>.

 ## More Resources

-* Google's <a href="https://developers.google.com/web/tools/javascript/index?hl=en" target="_blank">guide to debugging JavaScript with Chrome Dev Tools</a>
+* Google's <a href="https://developers.google.com/web/tools/javascript/index?hl=en">guide to debugging JavaScript with Chrome Dev Tools</a>

 ## Drills!

-Fork and clone this repository to easily get a copy of the starter code!
+Clone this repository!
+Solution in solution branch.

-The code in script.js has comments that list some problems with the sample project website.
+The code in app.js has comments that list some problems with the sample project website.
 There are currently some bugs, but it should look like this:

 <img src="img/result.png" width="60%" alt="count es and link a lot site screenshot">